 Ngöbe women, in particular, face many challenges.
 Carrera admits, “Ngöbe culture is machista.
 There are still people in the community who think that women should not have the same rights as men.
 But women have special points of view and know what is happening with the children and within the household.
 Even if there is discrimination, women should be strong and know that things will be better.
 There are also many who think women should not hold public office.
 But even men are supporting me.
 Before, when men won, they forgot about the local population and started running around in new cars and chasing women.
 Now with women as leaders, they can focus on the comarca.”

 Carrera’s advice to young Indigenous women is at once a challenge to them, as well as a call to their better natures.
 “Many young women want to be out on the town and forget about the responsibilities and the community.
 I think that young Indigenous women should be responsible and honest.”
 Carrera has confidence that she will see these traits emerge as more women leaders step forward.

-— Isidoro Rodriguez is an intern at Cultural Survival.
+— Isidoro Hazbun was an intern at Cultural Survival.

 To learn more about Cultural Survival’s efforts to support the Ngöbe people’s struggles against the Panamanian government visit: goo.gl/NHDg2

 Photo by: Martin Brusewitz.